Sharp endpoint estimates for Schr\"odinger groups on Hardy spaces: Introduction

 The paper is organized as follows.
-In Section 2 we provide some preliminary results on Hardy and BMO spaces and spectral multipliers.
-In Section 3 we apply the Phragm\'en-Lindel\"of theorem to give off-diagonal bounds for \eqref{evv} and the operator $F(L)$ for some compactly supported function $F,$ which play a crucial role in the proof of Theorem~\ref{th1.1}.
-The proof of Theorem~\ref{th1.1} will be given in Section 4.
-In Section 5 we apply Theorem~\ref{th1.1} to obtain $L^p$-boundedness of the Riesz means of the solution to the Schr\"odinger equation.
-In Section 6 we discuss some extensions of Theorem~\ref{th1.1} for operators satisfying weaker assumption than the Gaussian bound \eqref{GE}.
+In Section 2 we provide some preliminary results on Hardy spaces and spectral multipliers.
+In Section 3 we apply the Phragm\'en-Lindel\"of theorem to give off-diagonal bounds for \eqref{evv} and the operator $F(L)$ for some compactly supported function $F$.
+This plays a crucial role in the proof of Theorem~\ref{th1.1} which will be given in Section 4.
+In Section 5 we give an application of Theorem~\ref{th1.1} in a study of the Schr\"odinger group for the Kohn Laplacian on polynomial model domains.